rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 > Note
 > This section only covers how to display the notification after you receive it.
 It doesn’t describe how to set up or send notifications.

+### 4.3 Creating a macOS App

+After creating a version of the Landmarks app for watchOS, it’s time to set your sights on something bigger: bringing Landmarks to the Mac.
+You’ll build upon everything you’ve learned so far, to round out the experience of building a SwiftUI app for iOS, watchOS, and macOS.

+You’ll start by adding a macOS target to your project, and then reusing the shared data you created for the iOS app.
+With all of the assets in place, you’ll create SwiftUI views to display list and detail views on macOS.